LeadWoods0902/DandD_Nightmare_Plague/Items/weapons/Omen.md

 You project Omen onto the battlefield into a 5x5 area within range that lasts for the duration or until you cast the spell again.
 When you cast the spell, you can make a melee spell attack against a creature within 5 feet of the weapon.

 In Twin Snakes Form:
-- 1d8 + SPELL radiant damage
+1d8 + SPELL radiant damage
-- bonus action:

 In Mortos Form:
-- 1d8 + SPELL necrotic damage
+1d8 + SPELL necrotic damage
--

 As a bonus action on your turn, you can move the weapon up to 20 feet and repeat the attack against a creature within 5 feet of it.